 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
-We endeavour to provide a safe and welcoming environment where children are respected and valued.
+We endeavour to provide a safe and welcoming environment where children/young people are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support and protection.

-At Humshaugh First School pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
+At Humshaugh First School, pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
+Children are taught to recognise when they are at risk and how to get help when they need it.

-The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding children board (NSCB)
+The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP)